Skip to main content

 • Expected workload: two and a half days of synchronous and asynchronous sessions and the implementation of a story circle

-• Place: online
+• Place: on site or online

 • Language: English